Verity by Colleen Hoover: A Review of the Psychological Thriller Everyone’s Talking About

 The format used is one of my favorites – telling a story within a story.
 The dual POVs swinging between Lowen’s present and Verity’s past made for a gripping read.
 You get to figure things out alongside Lowen as she reads the manuscript while Verity sets the stage for the twist.

-The chapters are short, fast-paced, and can be finished in one sitting.
-There’s enough twisted, disturbing, dark stuff that messes with your brain and keeps you engaged.
+The chapters in Verity are short, fast-paced, and can be finished in one sitting.
+There are enough twisted and disturbing elements that mess with your brain and keep you engaged.
+This psychological rollercoaster is similar to other popular reads like The Housemaid.

 Best Quotes